 The virus made itself known in the Chinese city of Wuhan in December in the form of a respiratory illness not unlike pneumonia.
 At first, no one knew quite where the disease had come from, but it seemed to touch workers at a wet market where exotic live animals were sold.
 Before long, a 61-year-old man with preexisting health conditions died.
 He’d been a regular at the market, so they blamed the bats, then the pangolins, then the shoppers who procured these delicacies, and finally, just China.
 Within weeks, the region was on lockdown, and flights were canceled.
 But it was too late for containment.
 The virus had taken up residence in lungs and on fingertips, clothing and cardboard.
 Deterred only by soap and water, it traveled far and wide: to South Korea and Thailand, to Seattle and London.

 One case was detected in the prophetically named French ski town of Contamines; a large outbreak occurred in Milan before spreading thick and fast throughout Italy.
 Hospital wards filled.
 People panic-shopped for hand sanitizer and, bafflingly, toilet paper.
-On the last day of January, the World Health Organization declared the virus a public health emergency; six weeks later, it deemed the crisis a full-blown pandemic.
+On January 30, the World Health Organization declared the virus a public health emergency; six weeks later, it deemed the crisis a full-blown pandemic.

 As winter gave way to spring, the virus crept into schools, cafés, subway cars, and nursing homes.
 Universities closed dorms and moved to conduct classes online.
 Remote work protocols were adopted.
 Service work dried up, dealing cab drivers and waiters and aestheticians an economic blow.
 Children were told to stay home from school; parents were not told what to do with their children.
 But we are social creatures, unfit for long periods of solitude.
 When large gatherings were shut down, phone calls went unscreened and were even answered.
 People checked in.
 People cared.